skrodal/dataporten-canvas-docker/README.md

 Canvas user registration/login with Dataporten, utilising the OmniAuth Strategy for Dataporten (https://github.com/UNINETT/omniauth-dataporten).

+This recipe has been tested step-by-step and found to be working beautifully.

 With the following 'plugin', users may register/log in to Canvas with Dataporten:

 - Canvas User ID === Dataporten `userid`